Stewart Phillip: Awards

 In 2017, Grand Chief Stewart Phillip and his wife, Joan Phillip, were awarded the Eugene Rogers Environmental Award by the Wilderness Committee "for their decades of commitment to preserving and protecting lands, waters and the environment for future generations."
 In November 2018, Phillip will receive an honorary Doctor of Laws from the University of British Columbia.

 Family

-Phillip is married to BC NDP MLA Joan Phillip, whom he describes as having "it all.
+Phillip was married to Joan Phillip until she died in 2026, whom he described as having "it all.
 Courage, principles, integrity, hard-working and dedicated."
-He also has six children and 15 grandchildren.
+He has six children and 15 grandchildren.
 He loves fishing, camping, and hunting.